-The preparation of this financial information in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reporting amounts of assets, liabilities, income and expenses.
+The preparation of these financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reporting amounts of assets, liabilities, income and expenses.
 Actual values ultimately realized may differ from these estimates and are recognized in the period in which the estimates are revised and in any future periods affected.

-Notes to Financial Information of Estates and Trusts Administered (Tabular amounts, except percentages, expressed in thousands of dollars)
+Notes to Financial Statements of Estates and Trusts Administered (Tabular amounts, except percentages, expressed in thousands of dollars)